If you want to listen to the audio version of PAID, OWNED, AND EARNED MEDIA IN 2021, press play here.

 Here are some practices you can incorporate when trying to win earned media:

-Owned media is any content that you create yourself and publish on your own channels.
+Owned media definition is simple: Any content that you create yourself and publish on your own channels is owned media.

 Unlike earned media, you have complete control over this form of content creation.